29 Dec 2023

 China’s imports from Russia surge to record high, bucking overall decline in purchases of foreign goods

 China’s imports from Russia surged to $11.5 billion in August, the highest monthly haul in over two decades, despite an overall decline in its purchases of foreign goods.
 The surge comes as trade between the two neighbors’ booms in the wake of Western sanctions on Russia over its invasion of Ukraine.
-Bilateral trade between […]
+Bilateral trade between China […]

 Read More